 Money in the bank, as the old adage goes, is money in the bank.
-It’s always going to be a reliable asset.
+It’s always going to be a reliable, liquid asset.
 But in these days of ultra-low interest rates, money stuck in a bank term deposit ain’t what it used to be.

-If you’ve a lump sum earning peanuts in a term deposit, your money could be working harder on your behalf.
-But what to do with it?
+So if you’ve a lump sum that you want to invest, what to do with it?
 Should you invest in real estate or shares?
-Which is better and which is going to maximise your returns?
+Which is the better option that is going to maximise your returns?

 All investments come with inherent risks.
 Over the past 20 years, the tech bubble, the global financial crisis and COVID-19 have all rocked markets.
 Housing and shares have risen and fallen but, ultimately, they’ve continued on their steady climb upwards.